dots13/restaurant_revenue_prediction/README.md

 My notebooks description:

 1. catboost preproc.ipynb <br />
 I chose the catboost model because it can work with categorical variables without any preprocessing and I used Optuna for hyperparameters tuning.
 I wanted to use LeaveOneOut, but with Optuna it could be to slow, so after the best hyperparameters were found I used RandomSearch with a small grid to clarify hyperparams and fitted the model.
-Finally, my score was 1809288 and the best score on Kaggle is 1727811, which is quite close.
+Finally, my score was 1809288 and the best score on Kaggle is 1727811, which is quite close. <br />
 P.S.
 I think that the open part of data is very small so the model has a poor ability to generalize and the score can change dramatically with another split.

 2. KNN_reg.ipynb <br />